 - For the honey butter, whip all together with an electric mixer and serve at room temperature (can be refrigerated and softened).

-Recipe Source: Nate and Kylie (love you forever!)
+Recipe Source: My brother Nate and his wife, Kylie (love you forever!)